Sjerver/smtVV-rando/README.md

 - For some unique skills the animations might not play properly but the game should continue if the animation is skipped

 These things are planned to be able to be randomized:
-- Level, Race, Stats, Potentials, Innates of demons
+- Race, Stats, Potentials, Innates of demons
 - Special Fusions and demons which need to be unlocked for fusion
 - Item Drops
 - Shops